DoneByAP/Guava/README.md

 But you can push it higher on Windows/Linux.

 Cranking buffers:
-- 32MB, 64MB, even 128MB **per socket** can work on Windows/Linux for a *small number* of long-lived sockets.
+- 32MB, 64MB, even 128MB **per socket** can work on Windows/Linux for a *fair number* of long-lived sockets.
   That’s literally our pattern: a handful of fat pipes between `orchestrator <-> worker` for control, gradients, checkpoints.
 It’s not crazy.

 Why you *might* want giant buffers: